3manuek/3manuek.github.io/_posts/2017-05-23-Import-data-to-ch-from-rs.markdown

     "thetable_pkey1" PRIMARY KEY, btree (id)
 ```

-As you may see, there is an additional column in CH.
-The reason
-is that in Clickhouse is a requirement to have a Date column
-defined as explained in the note above.
+ClickHouse requires a Date column, which ends up to be an additional
+column in your table structure.
 For more information,
 check out the [MergeTree doc](https://clickhouse.yandex/reference_en.html#MergeTree).